We reviewed the best running hats, caps, and visors for sunny runs in 2026

-Don’t let the weather hamper your training or racing with our selection of the best running hats
+Don’t let the weather hamper your training or racing with our tried and tested selection of the best running hats, caps, and visors – reviewed by our team of running experts.

-Essential for keeping you cool during those hot summer runs or warm during those winter sessions, the best running hats will be an irreplaceable part of your running kit lineup.
+Essential for keeping you cool during those hot summer runs or warm during winter sessions, running hats should be a key part of your running kit lineup alongside running sunglasses to elevate your run protection and performance.

-We’ve included running caps, visors and also warmer hats here so you can find your preferred style for race day, training sessions and any other needs, no matter the weather.
+We’ve tested running caps, visors, and also warmer run hat options here, so that you can find your preferred style for race day, training sessions, and any other needs, no matter the weather.

 220 Triathlon verdict